 Buses, buses and more buses.
 The great thing about Pop Century’s bus system is that they don’t share with other resorts.
 Many people consider this a huge reason to pick this resort.
 It means you’ll have shorter rides, and you won’t have full buses driving up to Pop Century.

-Buses go to the four main theme parks and Disney Springs.
+Buses go to the four main theme parks, water parks and Disney Springs.